Pharos-3D

 Pharos-3D: Iptacopan Case Study

-As an expample result for Pharos-3D, below depicted are the best Pharos-3D alignments from each library with respect to the Pharos-3D Score together with the respective 2D projections of each compound.
+As an example result for Pharos-3D, below depicted are the best Pharos-3D alignments from each library with respect to the Pharos-3D Score together with the respective 2D projections of each compound.
 The Pharos-3D Score represents the shape similarity of the best matching low energy conformer to the query while considering potentially similar protein interactions.
 The score ranges from 0 to 1, indicating “no alignment” and “perfect alignment with equivalent interaction potential”, respectively.

 For the six vendor spaces, we selected all Pharos-3D Scores larger than 0.7, and to retrieve structurally diverse hits from the result set, selected only hits with SkelSpheres Similarity smaller than 0.48.
 These selection rules yielded a set of 1395 hits, approximately 2.3% of all hits.
 To illustrate the similarity clustering of this selection, see below a similarity chart color-coded with respect to vendor library.